ibexa/documentation-developer/docs/templating/twig_function_reference/checkout_twig_functions.md

 ---
-description: Checkout Twig return information about the checkout process, and total values related to cart and cart items.
+description: Checkout Twig functions return information about the checkout process, and total values related to cart and cart items.
 edition: commerce
 ---